cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 PAPHNUTIUS.
 Speak, Thais!
 Be ashamed of nothing but your sins.

 THAIS.
-Good father, what could be more repugnant than to have to attend to all the needs of the body in this one litde room. … It will soon be uninhabitable.
+Good father, what could be more repugnant than to have to attend to all the needs of the body in this one little room. … It will soon be uninhabitable.

 PAPHNUTIUS.
 Fear the cruel punishments of the soul, and cease to dread transitory evils.